Scott-J-Clarke/password-generator/README.md

 It will:

-- take user input about the desired length (between 8 and 128 characters) of the random password
+- accept user input about the desired length (between 8 and 128 characters) of the random password
-- ask the user to choose if they want numbers, symbols, lowercase letters, or uppercase letters in their password
+- have the user decide if they want numbers, symbols, lowercase letters, or uppercase letters in their password
 - return two separate alerts if the user decides to generate a password outside these specifications
 - provide the user with a random password

-Through making the password generator I :
+Through making the password generator I:

 - gained experience with JavaScript "prompt", "confirm", and "alert"
 - used "addEventListener" to connect an HTML element with JavaScript